cunnie/docs/resume.md

 - Operations Manager: developed and maintained Operations Manager, a Ruby on Rails application which acts as a front end to Pivotal's commercial Cloud Foundry and Kubernetes offerings
-- BOSH CPI: maintained the Ruby-based Cloud Provider Interface (interface between BOSH and IaaS).
+- BOSH CPI: maintained the Ruby-based Cloud Provider Interface (CPI,interface between BOSH and IaaS).
 Wrote the underlying API calls for AWS and vSphere.
   (Ruby)
 - BOSH: maintained BOSH, a virtual machine (VM) orchestrator (Ruby)